g--o/JSCF/README.md

 JSCF is in development.
 Only prototype version is available.
 You can get a prototype build from [release/jscf.js](release/jscf.js), and editor from the `editor` directory.

 jscf.js is a *minified* version. see the wiki for non-compact code hacking.

+## Help up!

+**JSCF isn't finished** -- it's still young and you can help shape it.
+You can start by reading CONTRIBUTING.md and looking for open issues.

+**Share your JSCF projects** - let me know about your experience in JSCF projects, i'll be happy to support and be supported.

 ## Screenshots
 **Editor:**